 Cost: $18 (SRP)

-Winemaker’s Notes: Yellow color.
+Winemaker’s Notes: Yellow colour.
 Apples, lemons, and pears aromas.
 Medium to full body with medium acidity and creamy palate.
-Pair with pasta with cream based sauces.
+Serve with pasta in cream-based sauces.

 Editor’s Note: I received this wine as a free sample for review.